top of page

 In addition, applicants must be able to show that they have never previously held Slovak citizenship and that their claim is based on direct descent from a qualifying ancestor born in Slovakia.

 Any available documents showing birth in Slovakia or Czechoslovak citizenship may be submitted to us in electronic form for an initial assessment.
 These may include birth, marriage, or death certificates, naturalization records, passport copies, registry extracts, and other relevant historical documents.
-We review the submitted materials in detail, help identify which documents are legally relevant, and advise on any additional evidence that may be needed to strengthen your case.

 Q16.
 Which personal and civil status documents must be submitted with the application?